Use case #0001

 Alternate signal weight in thin-file composite score

-Bank statement behaviour (AA)
+Bank statement behavior (AA)

 35% weight — strongest predictor · income, balance, payment regularity